The 5 x email automation workflow every ecommerce business needs

 Email flow number 5:

-Sunset and win-back flows Approximately 3 emails.
+Sunset and win-back flows approximately 3 emails.

-You can use the Sunset Flow to deliver an offer to simply give disengaged readers the option to self unsubscribe, or to nominate to opt-in by asking if they want to stay on your mailing list.
+You can use the Sunset Flow to deliver an offer, give disengaged readers the option to self-unsubscribe, or ask if they want to stay on your mailing list.
+A Sunset Flow is generally run after 90-180 days of inactivity.

 If you want to learn more about email marketing for your eCommerce business, Linda Thomas from Ashlinc Digital is an expert in the field and offers email marketing packages.
 You can contact her through her website or social media accounts.